PrestaShop/docs/src/content/1.7/development/page-reference/back-office/order/view-order/_index.md

 {{< figure src="./img/order-messages-fo.png" title="Order messages in Front Office" >}}
 Predefined message can be chosen in a dropdown which contains a list of message templates from `Sell -> Customer service -> Order messages`.
 This page can be quickly reached by clicking a shortcut link `Configure predefined messages`.
 Message sending is handled by [OrderController::sendMessageAction](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/PrestaShopBundle/Controller/Admin/Sell/Order/OrderController.php), while the related javascript code is located in [order-view-page-messages-handler.js](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/admin-dev/themes/new-theme/js/pages/order/message/order-view-page-messages-handler.js).

-#### History/Details block
+#### History block
-{{< figure src="./img/historydetails-block.png" title="Order history/details block" >}}
+{{< figure src="./img/history-block.png" title="Order history block" >}}

-This block doesn't have a title like others, but it's the one containing following tabs:
+This block doesn't have an actual title like others, but let's just call it "History block" for now - it's the one containing following tabs:
-- Status - there you can see transitions of this order statuses.
+- Status - you can see transitions of this order statuses and update the status, you can also add an Order note in this tab. (`Order->note`).
+See [OrderController::setInternalNoteAction](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/PrestaShopBundle/Controller/Admin/Sell/Order/OrderController.php).
 - Documents - this tab contains invoices list.
 - Carriers - contains carriers information.
 You can change the current carrier and add a tracking number.
 See [OrderController::updateShippingAction](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/PrestaShopBundle/Controller/Admin/Sell/Order/OrderController.php).
 - Merchandise returns - information about refunds history.

+#### Payments block
+{{< figure src="./img/payments-block.png" title="Order payments block" >}}

+Shows a list of payments done for this order and allows manually adding a payment.
+See [OrderController::addPaymentAction](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/PrestaShopBundle/Controller/Admin/Sell/Order/OrderController.php).

+{{% notice %}}
+If order total and payments amount sum differs, then a warning in this block will notify the Back Office user about the difference.
+{{< figure src="./img/payment-diff-warning.png" title="Payment difference warning" >}}
+{{% /notice %}}